sohomdatta1/mediawiki-scripts/README.md

 * `mw bash`: Runs bash as root in the docker instance
 * `mw install`: Clones the MediaWiki source code in the current directory and creates initial instance all in one command.
 * `mw`: Convenience shortcut to the directory where the source code was cloned.
+* `mw config`: Convenience shortcut to viewing the LocalSettings.php file of the mediawiki instance
+* `mw get (extensionname)`: Clones the repository to the `extensions/` directory adds `wfLoadExtension( 'extensionname' );` to the LocalSettings.php and runs the update script.

 The benefit here is that you can run all these commands wherever you are in the system.
 You won't need to navigate away from whatever you are doing.